-The problem, however, is that the present hype about “the greenest pope in history”—to cite another headline—is misleading.
-A somewhat different picture emerges from careful analysis of Benedict’s formal pronouncements on environmental matters.
+The problem, however, is that the present hype about “the greenest pope in history” — to cite another headline — is misleading.
+A somewhat different picture emerges from careful analysis of Pope Benedict’s formal pronouncements on environmental matters.

 In this connection, it’s worth underscoring Caritas in Veritate’s extensive disputation of the “population-growth-is-evil” thesis (CV 44).
 Population alarmism has been a staple ingredient of much environmentalist ideology ever since Paul Ehrlich’s infamous 1968 book, The Population Bomb, predicted (wrongly) that “in the 1970s and 1980s hundreds of millions of people will starve to death” and enormous environmental damage would flow from millions futilely trying to feed themselves.